“The smartest man in the room surrounds himself, in that same room, with people, who are smarter than he.” Attributed to Henry Ford

 Go find the employee, or the person on the street, that knows something you do not know.

-Forbes Magazine, and it’s Publishers, who know a little bit about smart people, printed this quote.
+Forbes Magazine, and it’s Publishers, who know a little bit about smart people, has the following quote in the opening pages, and has for years.

 “In all thy getting, get understanding.”
 Proverbs 4:7